Araozu/thp-web/src/pages/learn/basics/variables.md

 # Variables

-thp distinguishes between mutable and immutable variables.
+THP distinguishes between mutable and immutable variables.

-Variables have to be declared in THP, to avoid issues with scopes.
+Variables must be declared in THP to avoid issues with scoping and to know if they are mutable/immutable.
-It is a compile error to use undeclared variables.
+It's a compile error to use undeclared variables.

+Variable names **don't** start with a dollar sign `$`.

-Variable names **must** begin with a lowercase letter.
+Variable names **must** begin with a lowercase letter or an underscore.
+Then they may contain lowercase/uppercase letters, numbers and underscores.

+As a regex: `[a-z_][a-zA-Z0-9_]*`

 ## Immutable variables